 Right out of the box, it is clear the Kiwi 3 is not your run-of-the-mill wireless OBD2 scanner.
 But can it hold up to our other scan tools?

 The Kiwi 3 OBD2 Wireless Bluetooth Scanner sports a premium look and feel.
 Is this enough to merit a high score?
-At first I had my doubts, but it certainly doesn’t feel the the like plastic that you find in some of the 10 buck cheap-o scanners.
+At first I had my doubts, but it certainly doesn’t feel like the plastic that you find in some of the cheap-o scanners.

-At the time of writing this review (July 2019) the cost is $89.95… Which puts in on the higher price spectrum compared to other wirless OBD2 adapters we’ve tested.
+This adapter is on higher price spectrum compared to other wirless OBD2 adapters we’ve tested.
 The only other scanner that’s more expensive would be the Bluedriver which is a time-tested and battle hardened tool.

 So why does it cost more than the cheaper adapters?